rladies/rladiesguide/content/organization/events/speakers/index.en.md

 - You can reach other communities to request for speakers information (see lists below).
 - You can reach other R-Ladies in the R-Ladies Community Slack.
 - You can use others directories to look for speakers (see list below).
+- For online events, we encourage local chapters to reach out beyond their local community to invite R-Ladies from different parts of the world as speakers.
 ### Other communities to reach

 * [Minorities in R](https://mircommunity.com/)